-Figure 3: The power of the Likelihood Method (Like.) to detect PIHM for gradual, moderate, and steep survival functions when all four parameters μp, kp, a, and b were jointly estimated.
+Fig. 3.
+The power of the Likelihood Method (Like.) to detect parasite-induced host mortality (PIHM) for gradual, moderate and steep host survival functions when the parameters pre-mortality mean parasite intensity (μp), pre-mortality parasite aggregation(kp), a of the host survival function, and b of the host survival function were jointly estimated.
 The curves were generated from 500 simulations for 10 pre-mortality sample sizes, Np.
-The vertical, dotted-dashed lines indicate the sample size at which the power for the Likelihood Method with steep and moderate survival functions is 0.8 (75 hosts for steep functions and 408 for moderate functions).
+The vertical lines indicate the sample size at which the power for the Likelihood Method with steep and moderate survival functions is 0.8 (75 hosts for steep functions and 408 for moderate functions).
 The Likelihood Method with a gradual survival function never has a power above 0.8.

-Figure 4: Bias and precision (coefficient of variation) for the Likelihood Method (Like.) and Adjei Method estimates of the a parameter and the LD50 of the host survival function based on simulated PIHM data over a range of post-mortality sample sizes.
+Fig. 4.
+Bias (absolute value of the standardized bias) and precision (coefficient of variation) for the Likelihood Method (Like.) and Adjei Method estimates of the a parameter of the host survival function and the LD50 of the host survival function based on simulated parasite-induced host mortality (PIHM) data over a range of post-mortality sample sizes.
 As the coefficient of variation increases, precision decreases.
-The pre-mortality parameters for this simulation were μp and kp.
-The figure shows the simulations for three different host survival functions (gradual, moderate, and steep), each with the same LD50.
-Bias and precision results of LD50 and a for all other parameter combinations can be found in Supplementary Fig. S4 - S9.
+The pre-mortality parameters for this simulation were pre-mortality mean parasite intensity (μp) equal to 50 and pre-mortality parasite aggregation (kp) equal to 0.5.
+The figure shows the simulations for three different host survival functions (gradual, moderate and steep), each with the same LD50.
+Bias and precision results of LD50 and a for all other parameter combinations can be found in Supplementary Figs. S4 - S9.

+Supplementary Figure legends

-Figure S1: The type I error rate and the power of the Likelihood Method (black lines) and the Adjei Method (green lines) when μp for various shapes of the host survival function and levels of aggregation kp.
-The first column gives the type I error rate of each method for falsely detecting PIHM when none is present.
-The red line gives the the pre-set type I error rate of α=0.05.
+Supplementary Fig. S1.
+The type I error rate and the power of the Likelihood Method (Like.; black lines) and the Adjei Method (green lines) when the pre-mortality mean parasite intensity (μp) is 10 for various shapes of the host survival function and levels of pre-mortality parasite aggregation (kp).
+The first column gives the type I error rate of each method for falsely detecting parasite-induced host mortality (PIHM) when none is present.
+The red line gives the pre-set type I error rate of α=0.05.
 The second column gives the power of a given method to detect PIHM when it is actually occurring.

-Figure S2: The type I error rate and the power of the Likelihood Method (black lines) and the Adjei Method (green lines) whenμp for various shapes of the host survival function and levels of aggregation kp.
-The first column gives the type I error rate of each method for falsely detecting PIHM when none is present.
-The red line gives the the pre-set type I error rate of α=0.05.
+Supplementary Fig. S2.
+The type I error rate and the power of the Likelihood Method (Like.; black lines) and the Adjei Method (green lines) when the pre-mortality mean parasite intensity (μp) is 50 for various shapes of the host survival function and levels of pre-mortality parasite aggregation (kp).
+The first column gives the type I error rate of each method for falsely detecting parasite-induced host mortality (PIHM) when none is present.
+The red line gives the pre-set type I error rate of α=0.05.
 The second column gives the power of a given method to detect PIHM when it is actually occurring.

-Figure S3: The type I error rate and the power of the Likelihood Method (black lines) and the Adjei Method (green lines) whenμp for various shapes of the host survival function and levels of aggregation kp.
-The first column gives the type I error rate of each method for falsely detecting PIHM when none is present.
-The red line gives the the pre-set type I error rate of α=0.05.
+Supplementary Fig. S3.
+The type I error rate and the power of the Likelihood Method (Like.; black lines) and the Adjei Method (green lines) when the pre-mortality mean parasite intensity (μp) is 100 for various shapes of the host survival function and levels of pre-mortality parasite aggregation (kp).
+The first column gives the type I error rate of each method for falsely detecting parasite-induced host mortality (PIHM) when none is present.
+The red line gives the pre-set type I error rate of α=0.05.
 The second column gives the power of a given method to detect PIHM when it is actually occurring.